Fiat 8V

 The Fiat 8V (or "Otto Vu") is a V8-engined sports car produced by the Italian car manufacturer Fiat from 1952 to 1954.
 The car was introduced at the 1952 Geneva Motor Show.
 The Fiat 8V got its name because at the time of its making, Fiat believed Ford had a copyright on "V8".
 With 114 made, the 8V was not a commercial success but did well in racing.
 Apart from the differential, the car did not share any parts with the other Fiats; many parts were made by Siata and they used them for their cars.
 The 8V was developed by Dante Giacosa and the stylist Luigi Rapi.
 The engine was a V8 originally designed for a luxury sedan, but that project was stopped.

 The Fiat V8 had a 70 degree V configuration, displaced 1,996 cc and was fitted with two twin-choke Weber 36 DCF 3 carburettors.
 In its first iteration (type 104.000) the engine had a compression ratio of 8.5:1 and produced 105 PS at 5,600 rpm, giving the car a top speed of 190 km/h.
 Improved type 104.003 had different camshaft timing for 115 PS at 6,000 rpm; finally type 104.006 with an 8.75:1 compression ratio, revised camshaft timing and fuel system put out 127 PS at 6,600 rpm.

 The engine was connected to a four speed gearbox.
-The car had independent suspension all round and drum brakes on all four wheels.
+The car had drum brakes on all four wheels and was the first Fiat with independent suspension all round.

 Top management were preoccupied with more run of the mill projects, however, and only 114 of the high-performance coupés had been produced by the time the cars were withdrawn from production in 1954.
 Nevertheless, they continued to win the Italian 2-litre GT championship every year until 1959.

 34 of the cars had a factory produced bodywork by Fiat's Dipartimento Carrozzerie Derivate e Speciali ("Special Bodies Department").
 Some cars had the bodywork done by other Italian coachbuilders.
 Carrozzeria Zagato made 30 that they labelled "Elaborata Zagato".
 Ghia and Vignale also made bodyworks.
 Most were coupés, but some cabriolets were made as well.

 An example fitted with a factory-style glass-fibre reinforced plastic body was displayed at the 1954 Turin Motor Show.
 The composite bodyshell—produced by Fiat's experimental bodywork department—weighed just 48.5 kg.
 This 8V is a part of FCA Heritage collection and currently resides in the Centro Storico Fiat in Turin.